 Complaints About a Coworker Who Isn't There

 No one is perfect, so there is plenty you can say about others in the office.
 But remember that it works both ways.
-There is probably some scathing thing your coworkers can say about you.
+There is probably some gossip worthy thing your coworkers can say about you.

 Saying That Something Isn't in Your Job Description

 When you are hired, you probably received a job description listing all of the things you are expected to do.
 However, as time goes by and you become proficient at those duties, you may be ready to take on more tasks.

 Accept the fact that this is inevitable and embrace the changes with a smile.
 Consider it a compliment that someone has confidence in you to add to your list of duties.

 Gossip and Rumors

 One of the easiest places to spread gossip is in the office.
 After all, you see these people for eight hours, five days a week, so you're likely to see them at their very worst.
 But remember that they've been around you too.
 It's likely they've seen you do some things you're not happy about.

 If the temptation to spread the latest rumor overwhelms you, walk away from the group that is starting it.
 You know who the office big mouths are, and chances are, so do your supervisors.
 Be nice to them but don't become one of them.